Suncook Valley Railroad: Independent operation

 As the end of B&M operation loomed, preparations were made to begin operating the line in order to continue service.
 The Suncook agent, B&M employee C.J.
 McDonough was hired on as the general manager of the SV, whilst retaining his capacity with the B&M. Arrangements were made with the B&M to lease a locomotive and passenger equipment, and New Hampshire's first independent shortline began operating at noon on September 28, 1924.

 Frank P. Fosgate would replace Mr. McDonough as General Manager effective January 27, 1925.
 With an after-the-fact approval, the ICC would also grant permission for SV operation of the Suncook Valley Extension RR in March 1925, with the B&M willfully surrendering its ownership of the extension to the SV.

 From 1924 until June 6, 1936, the Suncook Valley would run two round trips from its terminus at Center Barnstead to Suncook and return.
 The first and last run of each day were operated as passenger trains; the two midday trips were operated as mixed train service- passenger and freight.

-Mr. Fosgate passed away in November 1932, and would be succeeded by George S. Fowler.
-Throughout the early 1930's, the B&M considered how best to further reduce unprofitable branch lines.
+Mr. Fosgate died in November 1932, and would be succeeded by George S. Fowler.
+Throughout the early 1930s, the B&M considered how best to further reduce unprofitable branch lines.
 Based on a stated claim regarding the poor condition of some wooden bridges at the south end of the Suncook Loop at Hooksett, rail passenger service was discontinued on the Loop in January, 1935, and freight service was pared back further.
 Consequently, after SV management successfully completed negotiations to lease the Loop, Suncook Valley trains began operation into Concord, NH, on June 8, 1936.